The next night…

 ‘Yes, thank you,’ he said.

-The room they were in was decorated with purple and gold fabrics.
-It was an attic and above them stretched wooden rafters.
-There was a large double bed with netting.
-Beside it was a red panic button.
+The room they were in was decorated with purple and gold fabric.
+They were in an attic and above them stretched wooden rafters.
+There was a large double bed with netting and beside it was a red panic button.
 The shower was in an adjoining room.
-Gregory wondered how many men had been in here.
+Gregory wondered how many men had been in here before.

 ‘What do you do during the day,’ he asked.